DUE TO THE CURRENT RESTRICTIONS WE ARE CURRENTLY TRAINING REMOTELY, INTERACTIVELY & SAFELY

 This belief underpins this weekend and the use of hypnotherapy in the treatment of habits.

 Whilst our clients are different and we take a person centred approach to every therapy session, the substance used might be different but the approach to therapy is in synergy with the clients brain's response to survival.

 It is not about the substance, we need to support the client back to life skills and help the client's mind to heal.

-During a PET scan, a pleasurable scene like a sunset was shown to an unaddicted brain, the response was a red-orange glow where the pleasure hormone was bonding with the D2 receptors.
+During a PET scan, a pleasurable scene like a sunset was shown to a brain with out habits, the response was a red-orange glow where the pleasure hormone was bonding with the D2 receptors.

-What might you see in the addictive brain?
+What might you see in the habitual brain?